-During recent years with normal water conditions, anglers have found the sauger and walleye fishing below Lock and Dams 24 at Clarksville and 25 at Winfield nothing short of superb.
-So good, in fact, numerous trophy class sauger and walleye have been hauled from these waters.
+During years with normal water conditions, anglers have found the sauger and walleye fishing below Lock and Dams 24 at Clarksville and 25 at Winfield nothing short of superb.
+So good, in fact, numerous trophy-class sauger and walleye each year have been hauled from these waters.

-Though the lower pools have always provided limited fishing opportunities for walleye and sauger, a virtual bonanza was discovered following certain recent flood years.
+Though the lower pools have always provided limited fishing opportunities for walleye and sauger, a virtual bonanza was discovered following the recent flood years.
 Word spread quickly about the excellent action being experienced in these tailwaters.
-This year, indeed, could prove to be another productive one.

-Interestingly, it was at this point that many anglers began to suspect what fisheries biologists already knew - the floodwaters had delivered a wealth of new fishing opportunities to the lower pools of the Mississippi River.
+It was at this point that many anglers began to suspect what fisheries biologists already knew, recent floodwaters had delivered a wealth of new fishing opportunities to the lower pools of the Mississippi River.

 The good winter action has since continued.
 When conditions are right (river at near normal pool), anglers have reported outstanding catches of walleye and sauger from the tailwaters below these lower navigational dams.
-Two- to three-pound sauger are common with occasional catches of walleye up to seven-pounds.
+Two- to three-pound sauger are common with occasional catches of walleye up to seven pounds.